HS831/HS831/README.md

 <br />

-Hi, I'm Harshit Mishra, a passionate self-taught backend web developer and an aspiring software engineer from India.
-My passion for software lies with building scalable and optimized sever side applications.
+Hi, I'm Harshit Mishra, a passionate self-taught full-stack web developer and an aspiring software engineer from India.
+My passion for software lies with building scalable and optimized web applications.
 I take great care in the experience, architecture, and code quality of the things I build.